slurmulon/enron/README.md

 # enron

-> :trollface: Analyzing the dynamics of corruption with Clojure
+> :trollface: Modeling and analyzing the dynamics of corruption with Clojure

 ---